konciergeMD/passport-openidconnect/README.md

 Accolade OIC implementation will redirect to another url for user info.
 This version will redirect there.

+After verifying changes/fixes, this package must be manully uploaded to Artifactory
+* Bump Version in `package.json`
+* Ensure Artifactory is locally configured
+* `npm publish`

 This module lets you authenticate using OpenID Connect in your Node.js applications.
 By plugging into Passport, OpenID Connect authentication can be easily and unobtrusively integrated into any application or framework that